systamfi/.github/.github/ISSUE_TEMPLATE/refactor_request.md

 Describe the code that needs refactoring

-**Expected Behaviour**
+**File/Files to be refactored**

-A clear and concise description of what you expected to happen.
+List files that need to be refactored

 **Additional Context**

-Add any other context or screenshots about the code.
+Add any other context about the code.

 **Screenshots (Optional)**